 - notable increase in morale and productivity

 There is still the practical matter of making an online store because I need to make money.
 Not all the hugs in the world will make that go away!
 It is, however, a task that I find monumentally boring despite small moments of interest.
-Working on such things by myself drains my motivation rapidly, and this leads to chasing related side projects that simply feel more rewarding because they address the connection strategem.
+Working on such things by myself drains my motivation rapidly, and this leads to chasing related side projects that simply feel more rewarding because they address the connection stratagem.

 I acknowledged it because I have to: